minqiaowang/hybrid-adg-apac/test-with-adg/test-with-adg.md

 SQL>
 ```

 You may encounter the performance issue when using the DML redirection.
 This is because each of the DML is issued on a standby database will be passed to the primary database where it is executed.
 The default Data Guard protection mode is Maximum Performance and the redo transport mode is ASYNC.
 The session waits until the corresponding changes are shipped to and applied to the standby.
-In order to improve performance of the DML redirection, you need to switch the redo logfile more quickly on the primary side, or you can change the protection mode to Maximum Availability and the redo transport mode to SYNC - This protection mode provides the highest level of data protection, so it's need the high throughput low latency network, you can use FastConnect or deploy the Data Guard in different ADs within the same region.
+In order to improve performance of the DML redirection, you need to switch the redo logfile more frequently on the primary side, or you can change the protection mode to Maximum Availability and the redo transport mode to SYNC - This protection mode provides the highest level of data protection, but it's need the high throughput and low latency network, you can use FastConnect or deploy the Data Guard in different ADs within the same region.

 2. From the primary side, connect with Data Guard Broker, check the current protection mode and redo transport mode.
-Change the `orcl_nrt1d4` to your standby db unique name.
+Replace the `orcl_nrt1d4` to your standby db unique name.

    ```
    [oracle@primary0 ~]$ dgmgrl sys/Ora_DB4U@orcl